spencerwooo/onedrive-vercel-index/README.md

 ## Features

 - A TOTAL REFACTOR!
-- Much more easier to deploy and manage.
+- Much easier to deploy and manage.
 - Many more upcoming...

 ## Discussion